Posttraumatic Stress Disorder (PTSD)

 You may have posttraumatic stress disorder (PTSD) if you’ve been through a traumatic event and are having trouble dealing with it.
 Such events may include a car crash, rape, domestic violence, military combat, or violent crime.
 While it is normal to have some anxiety after such an event, it often goes away in time.
 But with PTSD, the anxiety is more intense and keeps coming back.
 And the trauma is relived through nightmares, intrusive memories, and flashbacks.
 These can be vivid memories that seem real.
 The symptoms of PTSD can cause problems with relationships and make it hard to cope with daily life.
 But it can be treated.
 With help, you can feel better.

 PTSD may be set off by something that:

 Serious accidents, such as car or train wrecks

 Traumas, such as bombings, a plane crash, a shooting

 Violent personal attacks, such as a mugging, rape, torture, being held captive, or kidnapping

 Who is at risk for PTSD?

+Anyone can develop PTSD at any age.
 There are many risk factors for having PTSD.
 Recognizing and addressing them can help prevent PTSD, when possible.
 These risk factors include: